 A winner of an incredible 79 events on the PGA Tour, including 14 major championships -- which is second-best all-time -- Woods is seemingly a lock to be a future Captain and got his first crack as a Vice Captain under Davis Love III at Hazeltine.
 He was also named as a Vice Captain under Jim Furyk for the 2018 matches.
 Woods has himself appeared in seven Ryder Cups, having missed out on a chance to compete in 2008 and 2014.
 In his seven starts as a player, Woods has been a member of the winning side just once.
 That was in 1999 when the U.S. completed a miracle come-from-behind final day victory at the Country Club in Brookline.
 Woods missed the entire 2015-16 PGA Tour season and most of the 2016-17 season recovering from back surgery.
 He has made a promising return in 2018.
 Woods recorded a T2 finish at the Valspar Championship -- his first top 10 since the 2015 Wyndham Championship -- and, if his health holds up, could make a serious run at becoming a playing captain at Le Golf National, Paris, France.

-Has never been on the losing side in the six Ryder Cup matches he has been involved in, three as a player and three as a vice-captain.
+Thomas Bjørn was on the winning side in his three appearances as a player and was only once on the losing side as a vice captain in four events.
 The 45 year old has had an illustrious career on the European Tour winning 15 titles, with his first coming in 1996 at the Loch Lomond World Invitational and most recent at the 2014 Nedbank Golf Challenge.
 Made his Ryder cup debut in 1997, when he became the first Danish player to represent Europe and was also part of the winning teams in 2002 and 2014.
-He has plenty of leadership experience having captained continental Europe in the 2009 Seve Trophy as well as being a Ryder Cup vice-captain to Bernhard Langer (2004), Colin Montgomerie (2010) and José Maria Olazábal (2012).
-He will perform that role again at Hazeltine National.
+He has plenty of leadership experience having captained continental Europe in the 2009 Seve Trophy as well as being a Ryder Cup vice-captain to Bernhard Langer (2004), Colin Montgomerie (2010), José Maria Olazábal (2012) and Darren Clarke (2016).
+At Le Golf National, the Dane makes the step up to captain.